Time, results, treatment, blood, vial, papers, charting, review, progression

 • Breastfeeding

 Tears, saliva, and sweat cannot transmit HIV.
-Kissing cannot usually transmit HIV, unless blood or open wounds are present around the mouth.
+Kissing cannot usually transmit HIV.
+However, transmission may occur if blood or open wounds are present around the mouth.
 Hugging and other casual physical contact will not transmit HIV.
-Nor will sharing food or using the same toilet seat.1
+Furthermore, neither will sharing food or using the same toilet seat pose a risk.1

 Viruses cannot replicate by themselves.
 They can only multiply by infecting host cells.
-HIV is transmitted into the body in the form of particles or virions.
+HIV enters the body in the form of particles or virions.
 The virions must find and attach themselves to human cells to be able to survive.
 They do this through a series of steps (see Figure 1):2,4-6

 1. Binding